top of page

 Cultural Influences + Assemblage

-Themes of transformation, unease, and illusion within the written work of Robert Walser, Gogol, Kafka and the visual work of the Quay Brothers, Bruce Connor, Robert Rauschenberg and William Kentridge are emotional and aesthetic touch-points that inform the my interest in my Slavic family history of displacement, emigration, and vanished culture and material ephemerality.
+Themes of transformation, unease, and illusion within the written work of Robert Walser, Gogol, Kafka are emotional and aesthetic touch-points and refer to my Slavic family history of displacement and emigration.
+These themes are most readily seen in my "Kafka Series" 3-d work.

 03_EvanusaRowland